juanjosepalacios/ANT.Gaussian/README.md

 - SOC implementation has beed revised and fixed.
 Now Yukawa potential actually works
 - SOC keywords have been changed for clarity
+- SCFSOC seems to work, at least if the magentization points in the z direction since the magnetic density matrix is real in this case.